GET ORDAINED

 To give your guests the best view, place the table up front and just to the side.
 As the couple steps forward to perform the ceremony, they’ll move closer to the guests, which will feel more interactive for everyone involved.

-Behind the officiant:
+Behind the wedding officiant:

 The simplest choice is to place the table behind the officiant.
 The officiant will step behind the table when it’s time for the unity ceremony, and the couple won’t need to move much (or at all) to take their places.
 This is a popular choice because the stand isn’t noticeable until the officiant steps behind it, and the audience will not need to shift their attention to a different location.